 Some owners may find soft-gels more convenient to administer than liquids – it will usually depend on your dog.
 If your dog eats them eagerly, they can be more convenient than oils and they don’t typically require refrigeration.
 However, they are often the most expensive of the three types of fish oil supplement, and large dogs often require several soft-gels per day.

-Soft-chews are essentially like treats made primarily from fish oils.
+Omega 3 soft-chews are essentially like treats made primarily from fish oils.
 They’re designed to be chewed (although big dogs will often swallow them whole), and most dogs will find them delicious.

 Soft-chews usually have more ingredients than liquids or soft-gels, but this is not necessarily a problem.
-High-quality soft-chews only contain natural additives to make the proper texture, consistency and hardness, and natural flavors (often chicken, peanut butter or bacon) to make the soft-chew taste good.
+High-quality soft-chews only contain natural additives to make the proper texture, consistency, and hardness, and natural flavors (often chicken, peanut butter or bacon) to make the soft-chew taste good.